A Super-Resolution Framework for Tensor Decomposition: Introduction

+In this work, we focus on third-order nonsymmetric tensors that can be decomposed into a linear combination of unit-norm, rank-1 tensors of the form $\u\otimes\v\otimes\w\in\R^{n_1}\otimes\R^{n_2}\otimes\R^{n_3}$.
+More precisely, consider the following nonsymmetric tensor decomposition

-Here the factors $\{(\u_p^\star,\v_p^\star,\w_p^\star)\}_{p=1}^r$ are \emph{overcomplete} (that is, the rank $r$ is greater than the individual tensor dimensions $n_1, n_2$ and $n_3$), \emph{non-orthogonal} and live on the unit spheres.
-Without loss of generality, we also assume that the coefficients $\lambda_p^\star$'s are positive as their signs can always be absorbed into the factors.
-Retrieving the decomposition from the observed tensor entries in $T$ is equivalent to recovering an atomic measure
+Through this work, we assume the rank-1 tensor factors $\{(\u_p^\star,\v_p^\star,\w_p^\star)\}$ are living on the unit spheres and might be {\em overcomplete}, that is, $r$ is potentially greater than the individual tensor dimensions $n_1, n_2$ and $n_3$.
+Without loss of generality, we assume that the coefficients $\{\lambda_p^\star\}$ are positive as their signs can be absorbed into the factors.